benedekh/bigdata-projects/README.md

 java -jar spark.flight2-0.0.1-SNAPSHOT.jar --home <Spark installation directory> --data <2008.csv path> --partitions <number of partitions>
 ```

-The parameters are self explaining, though the partitions parameter should be set for the number of cores, your computer CPU has (use *--partitions 1*, if you are not sure how many cores your CPU has).
+The parameters are self-explaining, though the partitions parameter should be set for the number of cores, your computer CPU has (use *--partitions 1*, if you are not sure how many cores your CPU has).

 #### Java MapReduce